 Prerequisites for Windows devices bulk enrollment

-- Devices running Windows 10 Creator update (build 1709) or later
+- Devices running Windows 11 or Windows 10 Creator update (build 1709) or later

 - Windows automatic enrollment